Expensify Sees Unusually High Options Volume (NASDAQ:EXFY)

 Expensify, Inc. (NASDAQ:EXFY – Get Free Report) was the recipient of unusually large options trading activity on Tuesday.
-Traders purchased 4,361 call options on the stock.
-This is an increase of 9,591% compared to the typical volume of 45 call options.
+Stock investors bought 4,361 call options on the company.
+This is an increase of approximately 9,591% compared to the typical daily volume of 45 call options.

-Expensify (NASDAQ:EXFY – Get Free Report) last issued its quarterly earnings data on Thursday, May 9th.
-The company reported ($0.04) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.08 by ($0.12).
-The company had revenue of $33.50 million during the quarter, compared to analysts’ expectations of $35.56 million.
-Expensify had a negative net margin of 27.46% and a negative return on equity of 39.36%.
-The firm’s revenue was down 16.5% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned ($0.07) earnings per share.
-Analysts predict that Expensify will post -0.11 earnings per share for the current year.
+Expensify (NASDAQ:EXFY – Get Free Report) last announced its quarterly earnings results on Thursday, May 9th.
+The company reported ($0.04) earnings per share for the quarter, missing analysts’ consensus estimates of $0.08 by ($0.12).
+Expensify had a negative return on equity of 39.36% and a negative net margin of 27.46%.
+The firm had revenue of $33.50 million for the quarter, compared to the consensus estimate of $35.56 million.
+The company’s revenue for the quarter was down 16.5% compared to the same quarter last year.
+During the same period in the prior year, the business earned ($0.07) earnings per share.
+As a group, analysts predict that Expensify will post -0.11 EPS for the current fiscal year.

-Several research analysts have weighed in on the stock.
-JMP Securities restated a “market perform” rating on shares of Expensify in a research report on Friday, June 14th.
-Morgan Stanley upgraded Expensify from an “underweight” rating to an “equal weight” rating in a report on Tuesday, May 28th.
-Finally, Citigroup reduced their price objective on Expensify from $5.00 to $4.00 and set a “buy” rating for the company in a report on Tuesday, April 23rd.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and an average target price of $4.20.
+Several research analysts have recently issued reports on EXFY shares.
+JMP Securities reaffirmed a “market perform” rating on shares of Expensify in a research note on Friday, June 14th.
+Morgan Stanley raised shares of Expensify from an “underweight” rating to an “equal weight” rating in a research note on Tuesday, May 28th.
+Finally, Citigroup dropped their target price on shares of Expensify from $5.00 to $4.00 and set a “buy” rating for the company in a research report on Tuesday, April 23rd.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of “Hold” and an average target price of $4.20.

 About Expensify